Written by Dion Jay Tality

 Hubspot reports that customers have higher expectations than ever before.
 About 93% of service teams agree with this statement.
 Hiring a reliable contact center provider can help meet customer expectations.

 Contact centers exist to communicate with your most important stakeholders—customers.
-But before taking the plunge and hiring a third-party provider, identify exactly which business functions you may want to outsource.
+But before taking the plunge and hiring a third-party provider, identify which business functions you want to outsource.

 - Customer service involves assisting customers.
 The work scope varies, from answering questions and processing requests to handling complaints.
 Customers reach out to customer service representatives via different channels, including phone calls, email, and social media.